24-Dehydrocholesterol reductase

 24-Dehydrocholesterol reductase is a protein that in humans is encoded by the DHCR24 gene.

 This gene encodes a flavin adenine dinucleotide (FAD)-dependent oxidoreductase, which catalyzes the reduction of the delta-24 double bond of sterol intermediates during cholesterol biosynthesis.
 The protein contains a leader sequence that directs it to the endoplasmic reticulum membrane.
 Missense mutations in this gene have been associated with desmosterolosis.
-Also, reduced expression of the gene occurs in the temporal cortex of Alzheimer disease patients and overexpression has been observed in adrenal gland cancer cells.
+Also, reduced expression of the gene occurs in the temporal cortex of Alzheimer's disease patients and overexpression has been observed in adrenal gland cancer cells.